Maximum-Security Cook County Jail Inmates Pledge To Change Ways And Help Fight Violence In Chicago: Inside Victor Woods' Unorthodox Approach

 “He was in the same shoes as me, and you know, if he can do it, then I can do it,” Brown said.

-Woods asks for a commitment from the men int the room to make a pledge, called, “Spare the Children.”
+Woods asks for a commitment from the men in the room to make a pledge, called, “Spare the Children.”

 They are asked to promise that once they are released from jail, they “will not engage in any behavior or activity that endangers the innocent lives (babies, children, women or men) for the greater good of humanity.”